Exarkuniv/RetroPie-Extras-Nano/README.md

 you will have to switch it to HDMI if thats what you have.

 i install the ``PulseAudio Volume Control`` app and just disable analog output, since using command line was abit confusing.

+to get the rigelengine script to install, you need to change the GCC and GCC++ from version 7 to version 10 and 11

+so use ``sudo update-alternatives --config gcc`` and ``sudo update-alternatives --config gcc++`` and change it to whatever number the higher version is on your system